jyoung90ie/home-automation-at-home/README.md

 #### Users

-This is where all customer information is retained via the custom user model.
-I also made the decision to use Django-allauth which added the ability to override the username field, using the email address as the login.
-It also brought with it the ability to verify email addresses and reset passwords.

-Within this app I have overriden a number of the default forms provided by `django-allauth` to integrate with the custom user model.
-To produce responsive forms I have used the django-crispy-forms helper function which eanbled me to create custom form layouts with individual element styling.
-I have also modified the rendering of the django admin site for the user object, to provide a better structure.
+After researching authentication and authorisation, I made the decision to use `Django-allauth` which added a lot of funcionality, such as the ability to login with Social Accounts (e.g. Google), and limiting user account login attempts to improve security.

-Outlined below are the views that are produced by this app:
+Outlined below are some of the key components of this app:

 a) **Signup:** a custom form used to create a new user account with the custom user model.
 The username field is removed, with the email address used in it's placed.
 Given this is a smart hub platform, it made sense to capture the user's home location, so that future developments could use this as a trigger for automation.